srele96/sk-experiments/webpack-js-output/README.md

 I found out I can get stats from the webpack build object.
 This is an attempt to see how it works.

+## What problems does this solve?

+SSR requires an HTML template that references the file names.
+Webpack dev server serves those files from the memory.
+One way to get them is to get the dev server to write output to disk.
+However, writing to disk is slow.
+Alternative solution and probably better is to read the files from webpack stats.

+I actually read about this in some ReactJS blog post.

 ## Goals:

 - Create as many js output files as possible.